 “The initial perception is that it’s defined as a doomsday scenario,” said James O’Connor, CEO of Dallas-based Vintuary Holdings, the firm that represents the investors backing the project.
 “I’m trying to change the perception to a long-term sustainable community, with the concept of a 200-year community.
 We’re not looking at just putting all our residents underground; we’re looking to put together a beautiful place to live that’s also secure.”

-The community will house an 18-hole golf course, a high-end spa, gun ranges, zip lines, shops and restaurants and even a row of helipads.
-Other high end features on the 700-acre set up will be include an equestrian center, polo fields and 20-acre lakes with white-sand beaches.
+The community will house an 18-hole golf course, a high-end spa, gun ranges, zip lines, shops and restaurants, and even a row of helipads.
+Other high-end features on the 700-acre set up will include an equestrian center, polo fields, and 20-acre lakes with white-sand beaches.
 A 12-foot wall with private security manning watchtowers will surround the compound.
-A notable feature will be the statue of Poseidon, the Greek god of the sea, holding a golden trident which will stand 50 feet above a fountain which is already being touted as one of the largest fountains in the world.
+A notable feature will be the statue of Poseidon, the Greek god of the sea, holding a golden trident that will stand 50 feet above a fountain which is already being touted as one of the largest fountains in the world.
 The project has received approvals and plans are for residents to move in by 2018.